Advancing ambroxol for neuronopathic Gaucher disease

 pH-dependent release

 At the acidic pH of the lysosome, ambroxol dissociates from GCase, leaving the enzyme catalytically active.
-The net result is increased functional GCase where it is needed.
+The net result is more functional GCase where it is needed.

 03